675acf91bad034d5383d6e6c 9E9A9709 min -Ocean Breeze

 DOES FEE-FOR-SERVICE MEAN NO INSURANCE ACCEPTED?

-Both the in-network and and out-of-network dentist can work with insurance.
+Both the in-network and out-of-network dentist can work with insurance.
 As mentioned before, out-of-network does not mean you can’t use your insurance.
 It doesn’t mean you won’t get any benefits from your plan either.
 In fact, most out-of-network dental offices do accept insurance.

 Choosing an out-of-network practitioner means you will have to pay for the services at the time of treatment.
 This is what we call a “fee-for-service office”.
 Most fee-for-service offices work insurance, but you will typically pay for the services at the time of treatment.
 Then the dental staff will do everything to help file the claim for you.